Yarbrough, Rays hand Orioles 14th straight loss, 8-4

 Baltimore, which also had a 14-game skid from May 18-31, joined the Boston Braves as the only teams to have a pair of 14-game or longer losing streaks in the same season since 1901.
 The Braves did it twice, in 1911 and 1935.

-“We’re just going through a really rough time in this rebuild right now,” Orioles manager Brandon Hyde said before the game.
+“We’re just going through a really rough time in this rebuild right now,” Orioles manager Brandon Hyde said.
 “We’re playing against teams that are postseason (contenders) and we’re a long ways away.
 They’re playing to win it and we’re trying to just do the best we can and stay positive with it.”

 Cy Young was on the 1911 Boston team, going 4-5 in the final season of his 511-win career.
 Babe Ruth spent part of 1935 with Boston, hitting six of his 714 homers during his last season.